History and Heritage

-For more than 30 years, ACC has represented the interests of in-house counsel in the United States and around the world.
-Here, we look back at our founding and acknowledge our founders, current and past leaders and members whose contributions have made ACC the dynamic organization it is today.
+For over 30 years and in over 85 countries, ACC has represented, guided, and supported the global in-house community.
+Here, we look back at our founding we acknowledge our leaders, current and past, whose work has built ACC into the dynamic organization it is today.

 In the Beginning

 In addition, in-house counsel had very few networking opportunities.
-Although several American Bar Association committees attempted to address some corporate practice issues, they were neither targeted nor populated by in-house lawyers.
-There was a very real need for an organization that represented the specific interests of in-house counsel.
+Although several American Bar Association committees attempted to address some corporate practice issues, they were neither for nor made up of in-house lawyers.
+No organization really represented the specific interests of in-house counsel.

 The Founding of ACC